ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 One method for accomplishing this is to use a cryptographically random value for the access token, generated by the AS using a secure randomization function with sufficiently high entropy.
-The odds of an attacker guessing the output of the randomization function it collide with a valid access token are exceedingly small, and even then the attacker would not have any control over what the access token would represent as that information would be held close by the AS.
+The odds of an attacker guessing the output of the randomization function to collide with a valid access token are exceedingly small, and even then the attacker would not have any control over what the access token would represent since that information would be held close by the AS.

 Another method for accomplishing this is to use a structured token that is cryptographically signed.
 In this case, the payload of the access token declares to the RS what the token is good for, but the signature applied by the AS during token generation covers this payload.
 Only the AS can create such a signature and therefore only the AS can create such a signed token.
 The odds of an attacker being able to guess a signature value with a useful payload are exceedingly small.
+This technique only works if all targeted RS's check the signature of the access token.
+Any RS that does not validate the signature of all presented tokens would be susceptible to injection of a modified or falsified token.
+Furthermore, an AS has to carefully protect the keys used to sign access tokens, since anyone with access to these signing keys would be able to create seemingly-valid access tokens using them.

-## Key-Bound and Bearer Access Tokens
+## Bearer Access Tokens

 Bearer access tokens can be used by any party that has access to the token itself, without any additional information.
 As a natural consequence, any RS that a bearer token is presented to has the technical capability of presenting that bearer token to another RS, as long as the token is valid.
 It also means that any party that is able capture of the token value in storage or in transit is able to use the access token.
+While bearer tokens are inherently simpler, this simplicity has been misapplied and abused in making needlessly insecure systems.

+In GNAP, key-bound access tokens are the default due to their higher security properties.
+While bearer tokens can be used in GNAP, their use should be limited onto to cases where the simplicity benefits outweigh the significant security downsides.

+## Key-Bound Token Access Tokens

 Key-bound access tokens, as the name suggests, are bound to a specific key and must be presented along with proof of that key during use.
 The key itself is not presented at the same time as the token, so even if a token value is captured, it cannot be used to make a new request.
 This is particularly true for an RS, which will see the token value but will not see the keys used to make the request.

-## Key-Bound Token Replay
+Key-bound access tokens provide this additional layer of protection only when the RS checks the signature of the message presented with the token.
+Acceptance of an invalid presentation signature, or failure to check the signature entirely, would allow an attacker to make calls with a captured access token without having access to the related signing key material.

+In addition to validating the signature of the presentation message itself, the RS also needs to ensure that the signing key used is appropriate for the presented token.
+If an RS does not ensure that the right keys were used to sign a message with a specific token, an attacker would be able to capture an access token and sign the request with their own keys, thereby negating the benefits of using key-bound access tokens.

+The RS also needs to ensure that a sufficient portions of the message are covered by the signature.
+Any items outside the signature could still affect the API's processing decisions, but these items would not be strongly bound to the token presentation.
+As such, an attacker could capture a valid request, then manipulate portions of the request outside of the signature envelope in order to cause unwanted actions at the protected API.

 Some key-bound tokens are susceptible to replay attacks, depending on the details of the signing method used.
 If a signature method covers only portions of a given request, that same signature proof can